Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: The spectrum of area

 \section{The spectrum of area}

-The fact that our formula (11) contains two $D$s instead of one $E$ as in (12) in the commutator has a far reaching consequence in calculating the spectrum of area.

-As explained earlier, according to the loop quantum gravity based on Ashtekar's variable, the spectrum of area is calculated to be the eigenvalues of $\sqrt{E^{a}_{i}E^{bi}}$ \cite{Quantum, area, Area-length}.
+The fact that our formula, Eq.~(\ref{newerPoisson}), contains two $D$s instead of one $E$ as in Eq.~(\ref{Poisson}) in the commutator has a far reaching consequence in calculating the spectrum of area.
+As explained earlier, according to the loop quantum gravity based on Ashtekar's variable, the spectrum of area is calculated to be the eigenvalues of $\sqrt{E^{a}_{i}E^{bi}}$\cite{Quantum, area, Area-length}.
 In Ashtekar's and Rovelli's theory, as $E$ is the conjugate momentum of $A$, to calculate the previous formula, we have to replace $E$s by derivatives with respect to $A$s, the connections.
-Explicitly, it means the following \cite{Quantum}:
+Explicitly, this means that\cite{Quantum}:

 Here $\Psi_{s}(A)$ is the spin network state.